danelook/AustinsArkServer/README.md

 3. Documentation for entire system
 4. Put together presentation slides & establish game-plan for presentation.

+# Notable Errors:
+1. Deleting the kafka-broker pod basically stops messages from flowing through.
+Producers still produce messages, the kafka-consumer still stays up and running, and the databases are still fully functional, but the flow of messages stops and doesn't continue once the broker is deleted.
+Even if it a new broker is spawned, the messages don't continue.
+Something to look into.

 # View top logs
 ```bash
 kubectl logs <pod-name> | head -n X